Lost Ollie: Development

 On October 6, 2020, Netflix director Teddy Biaselli revealed that Lost Ollie had been picked up by the streaming platform, mentioning that the series had been in the works since 2016.

 Casting

 On March 9, 2021, Jonathan Groff was cast in the title role, with Mary J. Blige, Tim Blake Nelson, Gina Rodriguez, Jake Johnson, and Kesler Talbot also joining the series and production beginning in Vancouver.

 Filming

 Principal photography for the series began on February 1, 2021, with filming taking place inside and outside College Park Elementary from February 9 to February 11 in Port Moody.
 According to Production Weekly, filming concluded in March 2021.
+Scenes were also shot in and around Tindle’s hometown of Shepherdsville, Kentucky.

+Soundtrack

+On the soundtrack, the Norwegian band, Hayde Bluegrass Orchestra, performed the cover of the Everly Brothers' version of All I Have to Do is Dream.
+The song was written by Boudleaux Bryant, arranged and co-produced by Scot Stafford.

 Release

-The series was released on August 24, 2022.
+Lost Ollie premiered on Netflix on August 24, 2022, as a four-part limited series.
+It became a notable entry in Netflix's growing library of family-oriented programming.

 Reception

 The series overall was received positively.

 Rendy Jones of RogerEbert.com gave the series 3.5/4 stars praising its visuals, writing, and characterization.
 He emphasized the "breathtaking" visuals on the series as well as the dark and sentimental approach to the formula.
 Stephanie Snyder of Common Sense Media gave the series 4/5 stars praising its cinematography and storytelling while criticizing its "inauthentic" Southern accent of the characters.
 Joel Keller of Decider similarly praised its visuals provided by the effects team of ILM while criticizing the characters' "unnatural" accent.